 The Golden Dawn’s system of Elemental Dignities was used to read Tarot cards in triads and pairs.
-In Two Card Combinations – Elemental Dignities Dictionary both Douglas of Tarot Eon: The Elemental Dignities Compendium – Two Card Combinations, and myself explained how to use the Elements to read two card combinations in pairs.
-We would highly recommend that you read that article for further information on the rules of Elemental Dignities, card pairing, and the rules involved in card pairing as well as a complete list of all possible two card combinations.
+In Elemental Dignities Dictionary – Two Card Combinations, both Douglas and myself explain how to use the elements to read two card combinations in pairs.
+We would highly recommend that you read that article for further information on the rules of Elemental Dignities, card pairing, as well as a complete list of all possible two card combinations.

 I hope you enjoyed this article and found some of the content useful.
 I’d love to hear how you get on with Elemental Dignities.
 Do you use Elemental Dignities in the way Douglas and I have outlined?
 Is this your first time?
 What ever your thoughts, ideas or suggestions are, I’d love to hear them.